Quansight-Labs/quansight-labs-site/posts/2021/11/pydata-extensibility-vision.md

 number of inputs of different types (see [here](https://github.com/arogozhnikov/einops/blob/1225f50eebd297f82a3fb97fca87319b522cd99c/einops/_backends.py#L22-L29) for a concrete example) and is not extendable by third-party implementers without modifying the source code.
+A second approach is monkey patching the original library (this is [what scikit-learn-intelex does now](https://intel.github.io/scikit-learn-intelex/index.html#usage) for example); that is a fragile method that can break at any time when the library being patched makes changes to its internals or API.

-Another approach is to use _multiple dispatch_, where each function has multiple variants that are chosen based on dynamically determined types.
+Another approach is to use
+_multiple dispatch_, where each function has multiple variants that are chosen based on dynamically determined types.
 Unfortunately, the multiple dispatch feature is not built-in for Python, but there's a simpler version - _single